 The single commonest question to RxISK.org has been about dependence on and withdrawal from treatments, such as anticonvulsants, statins, diuretics and others.
-We often think that it is only drugs of abuse that can cause dependence and withdrawal but in fact an astonishing number, perhaps most medicines, can cause problems (see Medicine Induced Stress Syndromes, Dependence and Withdrawal, Halting Antidepressants).
+We often think that it is only drugs of abuse that can cause dependence and withdrawal but in fact an astonishing number, perhaps most medicines, can cause problems (see Medicine Induced Stress Syndromes, Dependence and Withdrawal, Stopping Antidepressants).

 RxISK.org is the only website that attempts to establish whether you might have become dependent on or have a withdrawal problem from your treatment.
 Neither controlled trials nor epidemiological studies conducted when the drug is given to treat an illness reliably give us this kind of information.